-Entrepreneurs born out of problem faced: Post numerous interactions with the entrepreneurs and being a serial entrepreneur myself, I firmly believe that a quest to solve a persistent problem that has been staring at ones face it the first stage when the entrepreneur’s bug bites.
+Entrepreneurs born out of problem faced: Post numerous interaction with the entrepreneurs and being a serial entrepreneur myself, I firmly believe that a quest to solve a persistent problem that has been staring at ones face it the first stage when the entrepreneur’s bug bites.
 Such problems may not be critical in life but it is something that everyone faces sometime or other, either frequently or once in a while or even once in a life time.
 There are many examples and I am sure readers can figure that out.
 Uber is one great example where the founders decided to solve the daily commute problem for people who do not wish to drive every day to work.

-Born out of unfulfilled need: Since life is ever demanding and the needs of an individual are growing with the time, there are so many needs that remain unfulfilled leaving a void in one’s life.
+Born out of unfulfilled need: Since life is ever demanding and the needs of an individual are growing with the time, there are so many needs that remain unfulfilled leaving a void in ones life.
 An Entrepreneur is born as one decides to fulfill those needs for self and many other around the world who face same or similar problem.
 The process, the tools, the execution, the strategy and the way to fulfill the need becomes the venture and an individual becomes the entrepreneur from a normal human being.
 Facebook is example where the need to connect to friends and family in real time got resolved as a Facebook member.

-Born out of better solution found: it is given that there are many ways to solve a problem and many a times a new solution is better than existing one in more than one way.
+Born out of better solution found: it is given that there are many ways to solve a problem and many a times a new solution is better than existing one in more that one ways.
 Mainly it is more relevant that already existing solution.
 Thus both, the venture, along with the people involved as entrepreneur, are born.
 Google is one such example where the founders created an algorithm that could search internet faster and better thus creating a better than existing solution and the founders, who were researchers, were reborn as entrepreneurs!

 Born to disrupt: Not all ideas are disruptive, however, some people who are extremely passionate and committed take it upon themselves to change the way things are done just to make everyone’s life better.
 These people are there to disrupt the way people live, behave or conduct their life as they are on mission to deliberately change the world for better.
 Their aim is to challenge the status quo as it leads to inferior or sub optimum living.
 Tesla is one such example.
 Ion Musk not only challenged the exiting automakers but created a vehicle that is set to change people’s mindset on automobiles as now they can help reduce carbon footprint.

 Born out of curiosity: There are individuals who are continuously looking for way to generally improve way people live.
 They observe and keep looking for challenges faced by people and how to overcome them.
-Their motivation is simply to create product and services that futuristic and to address the needs that are hidden and if given a chance to use better products and services, people at large will lap it up even if the world wont stop without them. iPhone or smartphone is one such example.
+There motivation is simply to create product and services that futuristic and to address the needs that are hidden and if given a chance to use better products and services, people at large will lap it up even if the world wont stop without them. iPhone or smartphone is one such example.
 People were living fine without them and Steve Jobs decided to change the way the phones should be.
 He did not face any problem but always thought consumers need better phone instrument.
 Well this was not his first as he had done it many times before iPhone and continued after that too.

 Born out of social fabric: As the world shrinks due to internet access, the social inequality becomes more visible.
 Individuals get motivated to bridge this gap by finding innovative solution that can be percolated to lowest level of society and help them bring up to a respectable level.
-These social entrepreneurs are born out of their compassion towards humanity and their venture can impact people globally despite of their non-commercial nature.
+These social entrepreneurs are born out of their compassion towards humanity and their venture can impact people globally despite of their non commercial nature.
 Khan Academy is one such Impact venture other than Gates Foundation.

 Made better because of failed venture: There are enough stories to back this claim as many individuals become better entrepreneurs when they fail.
 The desire to solve problems of the world become even more aggressive and to try again becomes the mission.
 I have experience this myself and I can very proudly say that I failed but did not give up.
 It made me a smart person and I decide to take another shot.
 I decided not to repeat the earlier mistakes while applying all the learning’s on how not to fail in the next venture.
-The learnings were many and it definitely made me a better entrepreneur next time around!
+The learning were many and it definitely made me a better entrepreneur next time around!